GCSE Mathematics: Calculations

 Using Inverse Operations

-Inverse operations are operations that reverse the effect of each other.
+Inverse operations are essential for checking calculations and solving equations.
 For example, addition and subtraction are inverse operations, as are multiplication and division.
-Understanding how to use inverse operations is essential for solving equations and checking answers.
+Understanding these relationships allows students to verify their answers and approach problems from different angles.

-GCSE Mathematics encourages students to apply their calculation skills in various contexts, such as:
+GCSE Mathematics encourages students to apply their calculation skills to real-world problems.
+This includes:

 Worked Example